CricketBr/Crickets-Shorthand-Site/orthic_consolidated.md

 The final level, Reporting, is more optional rules.
 Some of these were promoted to Abbreviated in later publications.

 The existing publications have a few deficiencies:
 - Rules are spread out over too many publications.
+Instead of printing a revised Manual, they printed a Supplement, and a Teaching booklet, and then, finally, Clarey revised the manual.
 - Minimal guidance for studying.
 - Insufficient material at each chapter.
 Some rules may not appear in the passages chosen.